rzhalsa/seashell/README.md

 `shrimp`

+Alternatively, if you would like to run SHrimp without installing it to your machine, after running `make` you will find the executable binary for the shell at /build/shrimp and can simply execute that.

 ---

 ### Future Planned Additions
 - Command history
 - Autocomplete by pressing the TAB key
-- More built-in commands to add fun and unique quirks or capabilities to SHrimp
+- More built-in commands to add fun and unique quirks and/or capabilities to SHrimp

 ---